Nearly every visitor to the Naples, Sorrento or Amalfi Coast region is going to want to visit Pompeii or Herculaneum.

 After all, why wouldn’t you want to visit?
 Both towns are a snapshot in history: genuine Roman towns which were thriving in the times of the emperors, and which are probably your best opportunity to travel in time.
 Unless you have a time machine.
 Or you’re a Time Lord.
 In which case, please don’t go back and visit Pompeii or Herculaneum back in 79AD, because things got hella hot and crazy.

 There’s no denying that the tragedy which destroyed both towns had a side benefit of preserving them for future generations to learn from.
-A trip to either site is going to give you an insight into Roman life that you’ll rarely be able to get anywhere else, not even in Rome itself.
+A trip to either site is going to give you an insight into Roman life that you’ll rarely be able to get anywhere else, not even in Rome itself (indeed, it’s possible to do a day trip to Pompeii from Rome, giving you that all-round Roman experience!
+Yay!).
 But how do you choose which to visit?
 Which one is better?

 Pompeii or Herculaneum: which do I visit?